Camp Anderson (2) |

 Orleans Bar Post

-A temporary detachment post for CA Mountaineers to protect miners.
+A temporary detachment post for CA Mountaineers to protect miners during the summer.
 The town was originally named Orleans Bar.

 (1864), Forks of Salmon